maddenp/iotaa/README.md

 - Permit scalar assets, dependencies.
 - Permit dependencies as dict as well as list.
 - Permit None as assets, dependencies.
-- Should @external permit return of only a scalar?

 **It's One Thing After Another**